nordeim/Financial-Analysis/docs/prompts.md

 ---
 awesome workflow code! please create a well thoughtout `docker-compose.yml` and `.gitignore` (for the repo). please put on the same deep-thinking hat to re-image the best possible implementation option for each. thank you and good luck!

+---
+awesome job so far! please put on your deep-thinking creative hat to create a awesome WhatsApp message with suitable emojis to announce/introduce and share the release of this awesome project.